RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

     <img src="Images/Main01.jpeg" alt="Description" width="800">
 </p>

-(MARK START)

 ## Replacing the SMD electrolytic capacitor

 The leaked SMD electrolytic capacitor needs to be removed.
-First, the area is cleaned properly with isopropanol.
-Then, the old SMD capacitor is cut with a diagonal cutter.
-The area is cleaned with vinegar and isopropanol before the old solder is removed from the pads with flux and fresh solder (this smells terrible!).
+First, the area is properly cleaned with isopropanol.
+Then, the old SMD capacitor is cut off using diagonal cutters.
+The area is cleaned with vinegar and isopropanol before the old solder is removed from the pads using flux and fresh solder (this smells terrible!).
 No pads or traces were damaged during the process.

 <p align="center">
     <img src="Images/Main03.jpeg" alt="Description" width="800">